 Gail wrote back:

-The placenta will block movements from being felt where ever it is implanted.
-So if it is anterior movement won't be detailed beneath it.
+The placenta will block movements from being felt wherever it is implanted.
+So, if it is anterior, movement won’t be detailed beneath it.

 A dip in the navel area can mean a number of things.
 It can be the margin where the fat beneath the skin begins to thin out, this is a common spot for that.
 A dip can be where the recti abdominal muscles separates a bit (the navel will remain in the space between the separation, or midline of it if it is a bit above or below.
 A dip is not a reliable sign of a posterior baby.

 There are some myths about laboring with a posterior baby.

 Let’s start with appreciation for Penny Simkin’s brave confrontation of a dogmatic trend that has arisen over the last few years.
 At first, I was rather surprised to hear a talk by Penny Simkin called, “The OP Fetus: How little we know.”
 Now, the light has gone on.
 Parents and professionals alike have some misunderstandings about the influence of posterior presentation on labor.
 For instance, “She didn’t have back labor, so I didn’t think the baby was posterior.”
 Or, “We did everything we could because we tried hands-and-knees position in labor.”

 Sometimes a midwife or doctor will say they don’t pay much attention to a head-down baby’s position in late pregnancy because some posterior babies come out fine (emphasis mine).
 Spinning Babies is about the 15-30% that need more help than strong labor and the hands-and-knees position.